srcole/qwm/README.md

 # qwm

-This repo will contain scripts that are referenced in my blog, Quasiworking memory (qwm)
+This repo will contain scripts that are referenced in my blog, Quasiworking memory (http://sxcole.com)